hashicorp/terraform/website/docs/cli/commands/add.html.md

 This command accepts the following options:

-`-from-state=ADDRESS` - populate the template with values from a resource already in state.
+`-from-state` - populate the template with values from a resource already in state.
 Sensitive values are redacted.

 `-optional` - include optional attributes in the template.